aptise/peter_sslers/README.md

 domain names.
 By re-using PrivateKeys, these concerns can be greatly alleviated and make grouping Certificates by domain more attractive.

-For example, consider bucking 50 domains with the bare "registered domain" and a subdomain (either the wildcard `*` or `www`):
+For example, consider bucketing 50 domains with the bare "registered domain" and a subdomain (either the wildcard `*` or `www`):

 | Strategy | Certificates | PrivateKeys |